ismedina/ismedina.github.io/_pages/crime-dinner.md

   <br><br>
   Who did, in fact, committed the crime?
   <br><br>
-  I sensed that this moment was approaching, so I arranged this form that will reveal my will once our suspicions about the killer align.
+  This page will reveal my will once our suspicions about the killer align.
   Please vote to decide who is most likely to be blamed.</p>
   <div style="text-align: center;">
     <form id="caesarForm">